-The emphasis in media (and most of my sites) when talking about creative people is on those who are identified as artists, the people known as “creative types” – but what about the many other people who are in fact creative?
+The emphasis in media (and most of my sites) when talking about creative people is on those who are identified as artists, people often labeled by journalists and others as “creative types” – but what about the many other people who are in fact creative, but not professional artists?

 “Being considered creative in the conventional sense usually means you paint, practice photography, love to collage in your free time, or are super-skilled at macaroni portraits –– but why restrict ‘creativity’ to only arts-related pursuits?”

-Follow the link to read more of her article, published by CreativeLive, which has free and tuition online classes taught by top instructors in photography, video, design, business, audio, music, software, life skills.
+The above excerpt is from one of many articles published by CreativeLive, which has free and paid online classes taught by top instructors in photography, video, design, business, audio, music, software, life skills.